Skip to main content

 Use a dWallet on Bitcoin

-After creating a dWallet we can derive the dWallet's Bitcoin address, create transactions from that address, sign them with the dWallet Network, and broadcast the signed transactions to the Bitcoin network.
+After creating a dWallet you can derive the dWallet's Bitcoin address, create transactions from that address, sign them with the dWallet Network, and broadcast the signed transactions to the Bitcoin network.

 Setup